International Association for Cryptologic Research: Activities

 Several other conferences and workshops are held in cooperation with the IACR.
 Starting in 2015, selected summer schools will be officially sponsored by the IACR.
 CRYPTO '83 was the first conference officially sponsored by the IACR.

-The IACR publishes the Journal of Cryptology, in addition to the proceedings of its conference and workshops.
+The IACR publishes the Journal of Cryptology, and Communications in Cryptology, in addition to the proceedings of its conference and workshops.
 The IACR also maintains the Cryptology ePrint Archive, an online repository of cryptologic research papers aimed at providing rapid dissemination of results.

 Asiacrypt

 Asiacrypt (also ASIACRYPT) is an international conference for cryptography research.
 The full name of the conference is currently International Conference on the Theory and Application of Cryptology and Information Security, though this has varied over time.
 Asiacrypt is a conference sponsored by the IACR since 2000, and is one of its three flagship conferences.
 Asiacrypt is now held annually in November or December at various locations throughout Asia and Australia.

 Initially, the Asiacrypt conferences were called AUSCRYPT, as the first one was held in Sydney, Australia in 1990, and only later did the community decide that the conference should be held in locations throughout Asia.
 The first conference to be called "Asiacrypt" was held in 1991 in Fujiyoshida, Japan.